quangchi/AI-engineer-Hivo-test/README.md

 Key features of repo include:

+- **Preprocess Image**:  Preprocess the image data for further processing, Convert to RGB if the image is not in RGB mode, Resize to max dimension of 800px while maintaining aspect ratio

 - **Face Detection**: Using Yolov8 to detect faces and landmark in the image and return their locations and features.

 - **Tag Generation**: Automatically generate tags with high accuracy.

 - **Image Similarity**: Using pre-trained models for feature extraction and cosine similarity to measure the similarity of images
+-
+- **Metadata Extraction**: Extract useful metadata from the image.

 ## Installation

 1. (Optional) Creating pip environment